VivekReddy98/myMPI/README.md

 ## MPI:
 Message Passing Interface is a standard designed to use inter-processes communication across the compute nodes to achieve SPMD paralellism.
 This is Widely used in High Performance Computing.
 References for Commercial Libraries: https://www.open-mpi.org/

-## MPI Funtions Implemented in this custom implementation.
+## MPI Standard Funtions Implemented in myMPI.
 1) MPI_Init()
 2) MPI_Sendrecv()
 3) MPI_Finalize()